bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-06-28-newsletter.md

     advocate for the change, but heavily incentivizing some users to change the system may result in other users feeling like they're being coerced.
-The idea had not received any discussion on the mailing list as of this writing.
+The idea had not received any discussion on the mailing list as of this writing. {% assign timestamp="1:33" %}

 ## Waiting for confirmation #7: Network Resources